jknack/extend.java/README.md

 ======
  * It removes some odd practices/techniques like [DTO](http://en.wikipedia.org/wiki/Data_transfer_object) creation or similar patterns.
  * If you expose Domain Object from an API you can easily augment the response per use case, security rules, etc.
+ * Beside you can't access to dynamically created properties: MVC Frameworks, Template Engines, Serializers can!! because they use reflection.

 dependencies
 ======